cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 Combine is designed for counting experiments, where the number of events with particular features are counted, and so the model is a model of observed event counts.
 The events can either be binned, as in histograms, or unbinned, where continuous values are stored for each event.

-The model consists of a sum over different processes, each processes having its own model defining it,  $m_{c} =\sum_{p} m_{c,p}$.
+The model consists of a sum over different processes, each processes having its own model defining it.
-The expected observations is then the sum of the expected observations for each of the processes.
+The expected observation is then the sum of the expected observations for each of the processes, $m =\sum_{p} m_{p}$.

 The model can also be composed of multiple channels. $\mathcal{M}_{0} = \{ m_{c1}, m_{c2}, .... m_{cN}\}$.
 The expected observations which define the model is then the union of the sets of expected observations in each individual channel.